Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 — Sporting News (@sportingnews) March 1, 2017

-The WWE will eventually replace the veterans of the ring by these up-and-coming newbies, so SmackDown, RAW, WrestleMania and all the other WWE events will continue without missing a beat.
-As they say in the circus, “The Show Must Go On.”
+The WWE will eventually replace the veterans of the ring by these up-and-coming newbies, so SmackDown, RAW, WrestleMania, and all the other WWE events will continue without missing a beat.
+As they say in the circus, “The show must go on.”

 Cena is a well-loved name on the WWE roster, but recently whispers of another WWE wrestler putting him into retirement in the future has popped up.
 According to Give Me Sports, while it doesn’t look like Cena will be leaving the ring anytime soon, they predict there’s one of five wrestlers who will be tapped to put Cena into retirement when the time comes.

-They cite AJ Styles, Brock Lesnar, The Miz, Kurt Angle and believe it or not, the Undertaker.
-They tap the Undertaker only if the WWE is looking for an “historic name to do the job.”
+They cite AJ Styles, Brock Lesnar, The Miz, Kurt Angle, and, believe it or not, the Undertaker.
+They tap the Undertaker only if the WWE is looking for a “historic name to do the job.”
 When the time does come, Cena will have so many options to fall back on in the entertainment sector that he probably won’t have time to miss the ring.

 .@WWE is on the road to @WrestleMania.
 Use every minute possible.
 Put your head down & #EarnTheDay.
 See the hustle in @muscle_fitness. pic.twitter.com/ELhYg1DGDG